vivek09thakur/ML-Image-Classification/README.md

 ### Image Classification Using Machine Learning

-Create a classifier using Keras, a pre-trained ImageNet model, and cosine similarity to categorize and group similar images in a folder based on a provided sample image.
+Creating a classifier using Keras,pre-trained ImageNet model and cosine similarity to categorize and group similar images in a folder based on a provided sample image.

 #### **Datasets**